michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-implement_api_management-.md

 API gateway example:
 Web App calling many Web API services.
 We can add proxy (API gateway between web app and web API services) so client will always call API Gateway which decide to which API service call should go.

+API Management Pricing Tiers:
+* consumption - you will pay for request, not for hour/day/month etc. You pay for what you use
+* developer - just for testing, no SLA, supports both cache types
+* basic - adds SLA
+* standard - larger internal cache, adds azure AD integration
+* premium - lareger cache, multi region deployments

+API Management cache types:
+* internal - cache provided within the API Management service
+* external - redis compatible cache outside of API Management, such as Azure Cache for Redis

 API Gateway Capabilities:
 * accepts API calls and routes them to your backends
 * verifies API keys, JWT tokens, certificates, and other credentials